 Minimal, discreet make up is permitted, but no bright lipstick, eyeliner, excessive mascara or nail varnish must be worn.
 Tattoos, henna and real, must not be visible.

-Hair colours must natural.
+Hair colours must be natural.
 No extreme colours or hair styles are allowed.
 Plain hair bands and clips may be worn, but no fashion hair clips, bands or bows are permitted.

 Outdoor coats and jackets may be worn on the way to and from school, but must be removed inside the school building.